Table of Contents

 While there aren't any entire Parisian quartiers you should avoid, Here are the few areas inside Paris Neighborhoods to avoid in the evening:

 - 10th Arrondissement - Gare du Nord / Gare de l’Est

 - 19th Arrondissement - Northern areas, especially in the evening.

 - 20th Arrondissement - Porte de Montreuil after dark.

 There are so many exciting, romantic, and beautiful sights and things to do in Paris at night!
-However, it's a good idea to be cautious and know your way around at night (also during the day)!
+Being cautious won't ruin your enjoyment!

 For navigating your way around the city, Citymapper is an excellent app to have on hand.